confidential-computing/governance/terminology/common-terminology.md

 ## Attestation

-However a workload is packaged, the resulting deployment should a mechanism to allow validation of an assertion that it is running in a TEE instance.
+However a workload is packaged, the resulting deployment should provide a mechanism to allow validation of an assertion that it is running in a TEE instance.
 In Confidential Computing an attestation is the validation of a hardware signed report (an "attestation report") of the measurements of the TCB.
 The measurements provided in the attestation relate to the TCB boundaries